Teacher For Inclusion

 1. Some of the examples are to write a letter to a character.
 Tell them how you are similar or different.
 Tell them something you admire about them and why.
 This puts the students through the thought process of what empathy is like.

-2. Another journal response can be to Create a mock interview between yourself and a character.
+2. Another journal response can be to create a mock interview between yourself and a character.
 Create interview questions, practice and be prepared to present in front of the class.

-3. Students can Predict what will happen in the next chapter and craft a chapter from a character’s perspective in first person point of view.
+3. Students can predict what will happen in the next chapter and craft a chapter from a character’s perspective in first person point of view.
 Be prepared to share the chapter with your classmates.

-4. Or, choose a significant incident in the book and write a journal entry from a character’s point-of-view
+4. Or choose a significant incident in the book and write a journal entry from a character’s point-of-view

 5. You can ask them If you were given the opportunity to ask the author 5 questions what would they be?
 Write the questions below and explain why you want the answers to these questions.